CadeArch/WhatIf_App/README.md

     - if a push or a pull to the db fails is there a way to retry until it is successful?

 ## ideas
-    - remove ambiguous letters from game code generation
+    - remove ambiguous letters from game code generation - check I and l with new font
+    - make short timer for last person to submit the question or answer so the frag movement isnt instantaneous.
     - make the username the account players email address and what is currently the user name the display name
     - app design - don't allow the user to make a mistake if possible (vote frag selecting more than one sentence)
     - leaderboards (currently isnt showing which player is the best player, food for thought)